 Melbourne Cup Fashion Sponsors

 The biggest sponsor of racing fashion, MYER, host the Fashions on the Field competition, which includes both the Millinery Award and the Design Award.
-The finalists from regional competitions come together on Crown Oaks Day for the National Final, with each competitor’s fashion judged on style, originality, appropriateness, and individual attention to detail.
+The finalists from regional competitions come together on Oaks Day for the National Final, with each competitor’s fashion judged on style, originality, appropriateness, and individual attention to detail.

 Melbourne Cup Headwear